Tonya GJ Prince is the Founder/Editor of WESurviveAbuse.com:

 Rape, anxiety, depression, anger, and grief aren’t problems that Black women are allowed to deal with.

-Our family is in the process of healing.
+Even after decades, even after generations, our family is in the process of healing.

 Every single day is a boot camp level challenge.